 These situations can result in lost revenue in the form of high chargebacks, higher card association fees, and lost physical goods.
 Braintree's fraud tools utilize advanced technology, including technology developed by Kount, to assess each transaction's likelihood of being fraudulent.

 There are two levels of fraud protection available to our merchants: Basic Fraud Tools and Advanced Fraud Tools.
-Our Advanced Fraud Tools partner with Kount to provide a Kount Standard and Kount Custom integration.
+For our Advanced Fraud Tools, we have partnered with Kount to provide a Kount Standard and Kount Custom integration.

 |Basic Fraud Tools||Advanced Fraud Tools|

 |Kount Standard||Kount Custom|